Skip to content

 Insights

-The Older Workers Benefit Protection Act gives employees 40+ at least 21 days to consider severance offers and 7 days to revoke after signing.
-Here is how the rule works, what makes a waiver valid, and what to do with the time.
+Federal law gives workers 40+ at least 21 days to consider a severance agreement and 7 days to revoke after signing.
+Here is how the OWBPA rule works.

-What OWBPA covers and who it applies to
+What does OWBPA cover, and who does it apply to?

 OWBPA applies whenever an employer conditions severance, enhanced severance, or any other benefit on the employee waiving claims under the ADEA.
 The ADEA itself protects employees aged 40 and over from age-based discrimination in hiring, firing, promotion, compensation, and benefits.
-If you are 40 or over and your severance agreement contains a release of claims, that release almost certainly includes ADEA claims, which is what triggers OWBPA's procedural requirements (29 U.S.C. § 626(f), Cornell Law, verified April 2026).
+If you are 40 or over and your severance agreement contains a release of claims, that release almost certainly includes ADEA claims, which is what triggers OWBPA's procedural requirements.[1]

 OWBPA does not require your employer to give you severance.
 It governs how a waiver is obtained when severance is offered.
 An employer can decline to offer severance at all and OWBPA has no role.
 Once the offer is on the table with a release of ADEA claims attached, the procedural floor kicks in.

 For an individual separation, the employer must give you at least 21 days to consider the agreement before you sign.
 This is a floor.
 Your employer can give you more time and frequently does.
 The 21 days starts when you receive the agreement in final, written form.
-If your employer materially changes the terms during the 21-day window, the count restarts under EEOC interpretation, although a minor edit (a typo, a name correction) does not (EEOC OWBPA guidance, verified April 2026).
+If your employer materially changes the terms during the 21-day window, the count restarts under EEOC interpretation, although a minor edit (a typo, a name correction) does not.[2]

 You can sign earlier than 21 days if you choose to.
 But the agreement still has to give you the option of taking the full 21 days.
 An agreement that requires you to sign within, say, 7 days is invalid as to the ADEA waiver, even if you would have signed quickly anyway.
 The Supreme Court made this point clear in Oubre v.
 Entergy Operations, Inc., 522 U.S. 422 (1998): a defective OWBPA waiver does not bar an ADEA claim, and the employee does not have to return the severance to bring the claim.[3]

 After you sign, you have at least 7 days to revoke.
 Revocation must be in writing and delivered to whoever the agreement designates.
 Your employer cannot pay you the severance until the 7-day revocation period expires.
-That is OWBPA's structural protection: even if you signed under emotional pressure, you have a week to think it over and pull back without losing your job (you have already lost your job; you would lose only the severance) (29 U.S.C. § 626(f)(1)(G), verified April 2026).
+That is OWBPA's structural protection: even if you signed under emotional pressure, you have a week to think it over and pull back without losing your job (you have already lost your job; you would lose only the severance).[1]

 The 7-day window is also a floor.
 Your employer can give you longer.
 State law sometimes layers on additional revocation rights.
 California and Minnesota in particular impose state-specific revocation periods that overlap with OWBPA but are not identical.

 If your separation is part of a "group termination" or "exit incentive program" affecting two or more employees, the consideration period extends from 21 days to 45 days.
 The 7-day revocation period stays at 7.
-The 45-day period exists because group layoffs are statistically more likely to disparately affect older workers, so the law gives those workers more time to consider the implications (29 U.S.C. § 626(f)(1)(F)(ii), verified April 2026).
+The 45-day period exists because group layoffs are statistically more likely to disparately affect older workers, so the law gives those workers more time to consider the implications.[1]

 OWBPA enumerates seven requirements.
 A waiver missing any of them is not "knowing and voluntary" and does not bar the employee from bringing an ADEA claim.

-If any of these are missing or defective, the waiver is unenforceable as to ADEA claims even if the employee signed and accepted the severance (29 U.S.C. § 626(f), Cornell Law, verified April 2026).
+If any of these are missing or defective, the waiver is unenforceable as to ADEA claims even if the employee signed and accepted the severance.[1]

-What to do if your employer's agreement is non-compliant
+What can I do if the agreement is non-compliant?

 A waiver that violates OWBPA does not bar an ADEA claim.
 The Supreme Court in Oubre held that the employee does not have to "tender back" the severance before suing.
 You can keep the severance and still pursue the ADEA claim.
 This rule has practical consequences: if your agreement gives you only 14 days to consider when 21 are required, or omits the written advisement to consult counsel, you have a defective waiver and you retain your ADEA rights regardless of whether you sign.

 Bringing an ADEA claim usually starts with a charge filed at the EEOC within 180 days (or 300 days in deferral states) of the alleged discrimination.
-The EEOC investigates, attempts conciliation, and either pursues the claim itself or issues a right-to-sue letter that lets the employee file in federal court (EEOC charge process, verified April 2026).
+The EEOC investigates, attempts conciliation, and either pursues the claim itself or issues a right-to-sue letter that lets the employee file in federal court.[4]

 The 21 days is leverage.
 Most employees sign on day 3 or 4 because the offer feels final and they want to move forward.
 The employer's experience says otherwise: about half of all severance agreements receive at least one counterproposal during the consideration period, and the consideration period itself is the obvious moment to send one.